 Nick is presently a Board Member for Medbridge Healthcare and he has had board seats and board observer positions for the following companies: CaseStack, Environmental Services Group.
 IPMobileNet, Keylime Software, National Water & Power and PrimeSource Surgical.

-Pat Morrin is the former co-founder, CFO and vice president of Basis Communications Corporation, a communications semiconductor company based in Fremont, California.
-In 1998 when Cirrus Logic, a leading supplier of semi-conductors, sought to divest itself of certain lines of business, Pat engineered Basis as a spin-out.
-After doubling revenue and attracting a world class engineering team to work on its network processor products, Basis was acquired by Intel Corporation in 2000.
+Pat Morrin is he former co-founder, CFO and vice president of Basis Communications Corporation, a communications semiconductor company based in Fremont, California, which was acquired by Intel Corporation in 2000.
+Pat was previously Director of Marketing and Business Development at Intel, and held various positions at Cirrus Logic, Inc., including Controller, Manager Business Development and Treasury Analyst.
+He is currently the Chairman of the Board of Boys & Girls Clubs of Oakland and a member of the Board of Advisors for Playworks of Oakland and the East Bay.
 He has served on the boards of eHospital, Inc. and Annexient (now XPFLOW Software).
 Pat received a BA in English and a BBA in business management from the University of San Diego, and an MBA from UCLA Anderson.

-Judy Munzig oversees the Topa Topa Ranch and Nursery, Inc. in Ojai, California.
-Topa Topa Ranch is a citrus and avocado farm in Ojai, including a wholesale avocado tree nursery.
-Munzig is vice president of insurance, real estate, and other industries.
-Prior to Topa Topa, Munzig was a teacher with the Ojai Unified School District.
-She received a B.A. from Stanford University and is active in community affairs in the Ventura and Santa Barbara Counties.
+Judy Munzig is a vice-president of Topa Equities, Ltd., a family held business in beverage distribution, insurance and financial services, automobile dealerships, and real estate.
+She also manages Topa Topa Ranch & Nursery in Ojai, California where she lives.
+Topa Topa Ranch is a citrus and avocado ranch including a wholesale avocado tree nursery.
+Prior to working at Topa Equities, Munzig was a teacher with the Ojai Unified School District.
+She received a B.A. from Stanford University and is active in community affairs

 Alfred E. Osborne, Jr. is senior associate dean of UCLA Anderson.
 In this role, he oversees a variety of key areas and initiatives within the school, including development, alumni relations, marketing and communications, and executive education.
 Dr. Osborne is also professor of Global Economics and Management and founder and faculty director of the Harold and Pauline Price Center for Entrepreneurial Studies, which serves to organize faculty research, student activities and curricula related to the study of entrepreneurship and new business development at UCLA Anderson.
 He has been at UCLA since 1972.